Eat Everything You Want: Pleasers and Teasers

-In addition, it helps to learn to be more selective about the foods we eat.
-It’s really not much different than the way we are selective with how we spend our time or money.
+In addition, it helps to learn to be more selective about which foods we eat...in the same way that we spend our money.

 How Do You "Spend" Your Calories?

 Can you afford to buy everything you want?
-I’m gonna guess that the answer is NO.
+I’m going to guess that the answer is NO.